dougeby/IntuneDocs/intune/administrative-templates-windows.md

 ## Find some settings

 There are hundreds of settings available in these templates.
-To make it easier to find specific settings, there are some built-in features:
+To make it easier to find specific settings, use the built-in features:

 - In your template, select the **Settings**, **State**, or **Path** columns to sort the list.
 For example, select the **Path** column to see all the settings in the `Microsoft Excel` path: